-This post is the fourth in a series devoted to Scrapbooking Shortcuts.
+Today I’m sharing all my favorite (and most essential) scrapbooking supplies.
+This is fourth in a series of posts devoted to Scrapbooking Shortcuts.
 To read the first three, follow these links: Introduction: Making Scrapbooks for Multiple Children, First Things First: 4 Steps to Getting Started, and Sorting: How to Get Organized without Getting Overwhelmed.
 Then check back next week, as I plan to continue this series on Saturday.

 As I mentioned yesterday, a friend of mine gave me a scrapbook as a baby shower gift just before my oldest son was born.
 It was a large, 12 x 14 Gibson book with paper pages.
 (I’d post a picture, but that son is married with soon-to-be six sons of his own, so all his scrapbooks stay at his house now.)